About Youth Justice

 Providing services to the youth justice system

-We have primary responsibility for providing services to young people in the youth justice system and broader community.
-This involves advising young people at court and supervising young people sentenced by the court.
+We have primary responsibility for providing services to youths in the youth justice system and broader community.
+This involves advising youths at court and supervising youths sentenced by the court.
 As part of our role, we:

-- detain high risk young people in custody pending court outcomes.
-While detained, the department provides the services required to ensure the young person's needs are met
+• detain high-risk youth in custody pending court outcomes.
+While detained, the department provides the services required to ensure the youth's needs are met

-- detain high risk young people when they've been sentenced to detention.
-Once in detention, we may provide services to the young person aimed at rehabilitation and improving life outcomes
+• detain high-risk youth when they've been sentenced to detention.
+Once in detention, we may provide services to the youth aimed at rehabilitation and improving life outcomes

-- supervised orders given by the court including probation and community service orders.
-This also includes providing services that help the young person to meet their requirements of their order and address the factors which have contributed to their offending.
+• supervised orders given by the court, including probation and community service orders.
+This also includes providing services that help the youth to meet the requirements of their order and address the factors which have contributed to their offending.

-- hold young people to account for failing to comply with court orders by returning them to court.
+• hold youths to account for failing to comply with court orders by returning them to court.

 Funding early intervention and prevention services